[ PERMANENTLY CLOSED ]

-Any food lover we’ve talked to that either lives in San Diego or visited has mentioned Whisknladle having some of the best food in all of San Diego.
+Any food lover we’ve talked to who either lives in San Diego or visited has mentioned Whisknladle having some of the best food in all of San Diego.
 Naturally, it made it onto our San Diego Bucket List.

 Whisknladle makes its home in La Jolla with a nice, relaxed atmosphere and outdoor breeze.
 You can sit in the main dining area that faces the street, the bar area with beautifully vaulted ceilings, or they have a private room for special occasions.

 We started with some tapas, which can only be ordered in the bar area.
 Our favorite of the three was easily the Patatas Bravas.
 The double fried potatoes covered in aioli hit the spot!
 The Pork Rillette was tasty and fatty, and the White Wine and Garlic Mushrooms had a bright, citrusy broth.

 Our first dinner dish was the Spanish Octopus.
 The octopus was tender and the broth flavorful, but the highlight of this dish for us was the honey glazed cipollini onion.
 “Wow!” is all we could really say about it.

 The sweet, savory, and spicy flavors of the Quail & Waffles were blended well together.
 I really enjoyed the hot sauce butter, and Jacob kept picking out the chunks of bacon.